 Libby was sitting at the other end of the room reading a book.
 "Hi, Libby."

 She looked up and smiled.
 Her black eye had almost healed now.
 "Hi, Siobhan."
 Her head immediately dropped back into her book.

 Siobhan paused and looked at her sadly.
 Until the previous week Libby and she would have had a longer conversation, but the social and ebullient girl she used to be was now withdrawn and taciturn.
-It was the previous Monday that she had walked calmly into that same room, holding her torn clothes together with her scuffed hands and explained as best she could through her swollen and bleeding mouth that she had been raped.
+It was the previous Monday that she had walked calmly into that same room, holding her torn clothes together with her scuffed hands and explained as best as she could through her swollen and bleeding mouth that she had been raped.
 There was not much they could do.
-The college nurse treated her as best she could.
+The college nurse treated her to the extent the college infirmary's resources allowed.
 The nearest functioning hospital was in

-already.
+the nurse hadn't already.
 Of course they had phoned the police immediately.
-After five minutes

 Siobhan put aside her ambivalent thoughts as she waited for her roam to ring.
 She checked the signal and it was only showing one bar, but that was as good as it got in that part of